How to Write Off Unpaid Invoices and Protect Your Finances

 Finally, to prove your unpaid invoice is a business debt, your client must have had a legal obligation to pay you.
 Any contract documents that you have with your client should be sufficient as proof of a legal obligation.

 4. Write Off the Bad Debt

-Once you’ve determined that an unpaid invoice is worthless, you can write it off when it comes time to file taxes.
-If an unpaid invoice from a previous year becomes worthless, you’ll have to file an amended return for a refund of the tax you paid.
+Once you’ve determined that an unpaid invoice is worthless, you can write it off on your taxes.
+If an unpaid invoice from a previous year becomes worthless, you’ll have to file an amended tax return.

-If you use the cash-based method of accounting, it may feel as though you’re getting the raw end of the deal.
+If you use the cash-based method of accounting, it may feel as though you’re getting short changed.
 In reality, no one wins when unpaid invoices become worthless.
-If you’re eligible to write off the unpaid invoice, it’s only because you would’ve had to pay taxes on income that didn’t exist anyway.
+If you’re eligible to write off the unpaid invoice, it’s because you would’ve had to pay taxes on income that didn’t exist.

-Hopefully, you can avoid unpaid invoices altogether, but if you face this issue, you can now rest assured that you’re prepared to handle it!
+Hopefully, you can avoid unpaid invoices altogether.
+However, if you face this issue, you can rest assured that you’re prepared to handle it!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.